palantir/gradle-plugin-testing/README.md

 ```

 ## Resolution of dependencies in generated build files
-Integration tests for gradle plugins often write build files which include other plugins.
+Integration tests for Gradle plugins often write build files which include other plugins.
 The version of those included plugins is hardcoded in some way, either directly in the test, e.g.

 ```groovy
 //...within a nebula spec...